Database Backup (DBS) allows you to physically back up and restore an ApsaraDB for Redis instance.

-- The batch backup feature does not allow you to select data sources across multiple pages.
+- You can select one or more databases in this step.
+The batch backup feature does not allow you to select data sources across multiple pages.
 By default, 20 data sources are displayed on each page.
 If you need to back up more than 20 data sources, we recommend that you perform multiple batch backups.

 - To search for a data source, you can enter the name of the data source in the search box.
 You can also filter the data source based on the logical group to which the data source belongs.

 - If the database account and password are not configured for the data source that you want to back up, you must configure the account and password.
 For more information, see Configure the account and password for a data source.

 - In the Backup Object step, select the data sources that you want to add.
 Select the databases and tables